xamarin/dev-days-labs/HandsOnLab/README.md

 ### Open Website
 Xamarin.Forms itself has some nice APIs built write in for cross platform functionality, such as opening a URL in the default browser.

-Let's add another click handler, but this time for ButtonWebsite:
+Let's add another click handler, but this time for `ButtonWebsite`:

 ```csharp
 ButtonWebsite.Clicked += ButtonWebsite_Clicked;